 The main disadvantages are that things can be a bit too blurry at times, especially in the pre-dating phase.
-I can’t tell you how many French girls I never asked out in my dating years – even though I liked them – because I was convinced that they didn’t care about me only to learn afterwards that the only thing they were waiting was that I ask them out.
+I can’t tell you how many French girls I never asked out in my dating years – even though I liked them – because I was convinced that they didn’t care about me only to learn afterward that the only thing they were waiting was that I ask them out.
 And on the other hand, I won’t tell you how many French girls turned me down when I asked them out even though I was convinced that they had a crush on me and well, they didn’t.
 These kinds of misunderstandings never happened to me while in the US.

-However, concerning this last point, I wonder if this is really related to the differences in dating rules in both countries, or the differences in behavior in girls from both countries?
+However, concerning this last point, I wonder if this is really related to the differences in dating rules in both countries or the differences in behavior in girls from both countries?

 Well, I guess I covered the issue in the main lines.
-If you think you can bring your two cents to the discussion, the comments are here for that.